If you would like to offer Service-Learning to your students here's some helpful information and steps you can take to get started...

 6. Award Course "Credit" to Student

 At the end of the semester, you will receive a final report on which students completed a Service-Learning project so that you may award course "credit" accordingly.
-You will also receive the students' Certificate of Completions (these will be placed in your mailbox for you to hand out in class).
+You will also receive the students' Certificate of Completion (these will be placed in your mailbox for you to hand out in class the last week of the semester).